reanimate-school/2024-reanimate.school/content/speakers.md

 # Charlotte Courtois

 Charlotte Courtois is a PhD candidate at Université de Montréal.
-Her research-creation work focuses on the history of pornographic video games on Commodore 64 and ZX Spectrum, as she uses those platform to develop queer inclusive explicit games.
-She's the co-organiser of "Input, Poke, Save", a Discord-based anual seminar on platform studies approach to video games.
-She works with Professor Caroline Bem on organising exhibitions of video games against gender-based, sexual, queerphobic and racist violences in university campuses.
+Her research-creation work focuses on the history of pornographic video games on Commodore 64 and ZX Spectrum, as she uses those platforms to develop queer inclusive explicit games.
+She's the co-organiser of "Input, Poke, Save", a Discord-based annual seminar on platform studies approach to video games.
+She works with Professor Caroline Bem on organising exhibitions of video games against gender-based, sexual, queerphobic, and racist violence on university campuses.
 She develops games on the topic of politics and sexuality on https://miramar.itch.io/

 # Alex Custodio

 Alex Custodio is an academic, author, and artist based in Montreal.
-As a SSHRC-funded PhD student in Concordia University's Humanities program, their research focuses on fan communities, videogame afterlives, and techniques of hardware and software hacking.
+As an SSHRC-funded PhD student in Concordia University's Humanities program, their research focuses on fan communities, videogame afterlives, and techniques of hardware and software hacking.
 Their first monograph, Who Are You?
-Nintendo's Game Boy Advance Platform, is available from the MIT Press.
+Nintendo's Game Boy Advance Platform is available from the MIT Press.
 You can find more of their work at [alexcustodio.com](https://www.alexcustodio.com/).

 # Chris Gibbs

-Chris graduated in 1988 with a BSc in Software Engineering and co-founded a video-game development studio, Attention To Detail, creating games for publishers around the world.
-Over the course of 15 years the studio grew to 100+ employees and released games across all genres and on all platforms.
+Chris graduated in 1988 with a BSc in Software Engineering and co-founded a video game development studio, Attention To Detail, creating games for publishers around the world.
+Over the course of 15 years, the studio grew to 100+ employees and released games across all genres and on all platforms.
 In 2013 Chris joined Electronic Arts to run their Manchester Studio and brought Battlefield from the PC into the PS2 and Xbox.
-Over a 10-year period Chris was responsible for studios in London, Bucharest, Hyderabad and finally Montreal, with a major focus on mobile gaming, all the while honing a deep understanding of designing software with the end-user at the heart of the process.
+Over a 10-year period, Chris was responsible for studios in London, Bucharest, Hyderabad, and finally Montreal, with a major focus on mobile gaming, all the while honing a deep understanding of designing software with the end-user at the heart of the process.

 In 2016 Chris developed and released his own mobile game, Smart Numbers, which Apple promoted as App of the Week and continued supporting this until 2019.